rohit507/UMD-CMSC498a-Intro-to-ESD/src/Timers/layout.md

 ### Match Interrupts ###

-Like a GPIO interrupt, there are multiple triggers which all trigger an interrupt on the same channet. @todo("Explain: Interrupt channel or make sure it's used earlier")
+Like a GPIO interrupt, there are multiple triggers which all trigger an interrupt on the same channel.
 @@
 Each of the match registers can trigger interrupts, and so can other components of each timer.